OPADA-Eng/ticnat-ns-plugins/packages/nativescript-image-cache/README.md

 - To the opening page tag of the xml, add `xmlns:IC="@ticnat/nativescript-image-cache"`.
-- Add the element `IC:WebImage` with the `src` attribute set to the url just like normal image tag wherever image caching is required.
+- Add the element `IC:ImageCache` with the `src` attribute set to the url just like normal image tag wherever image caching is required.
 - `stretch` attribute can take values specified here -https://docs.nativescript.org/api-reference/modules/\_ui_enums_.stretch.html
 - `placeholder` accepts a local image url in file path (~/) or resource (res://) form
 - `placeholderStretch` can be set for **only android** to specify the stretch for placeholder image, values same as that of `stretch`.
 For iOS, no separate stretch property for placeholder (native library does not seem to support).

 ### Check if image is loading

-- To check if an image is loading, get the reference to the WebImage view by using `page.getViewById("myWebImage")` , and check the isLoading property (same as that of NativeScript Image isLoading property).
+- To check if an image is loading, get the reference to the ImageCache view by using `page.getViewById("myImageCache")` , and check the isLoading property (same as that of NativeScript Image isLoading property).

 ```
 var imageCacheModule=require("@ticnat/nativescript-image-cache");